-- Other Hungarian Tarokk WWW pages
+- Other Hungarian Tarokk WWW pages and online games

 This page describes basic Hungarian Tarokk, generally known as Húszashívásos tarokk (XX-calling tarokk), or Paskievics tarokk after Ivan Fyodorovich Paskevich, the prince of Warsaw who led Russian troops to Hungary to put down the Hungarian revolution and war of independence in 1848/49.
-Possibly there is some connection between the year '48 and the 48 card points needed to win the game.
+Gyula Zsigri has suggested that there may be some connection between the year '48 and the 48 card points needed to win the game.
 It is a tarot game played with a shortened pack of 42 cards, with an advanced structure of bids and bonuses.
 The game was developed in the 19th century from a version of Austrian Zwanzigerrufen, and became the favourite game of the Hungarian establishment.
 It was discouraged during the communist era because of its association with the gentry, but in the current more liberal political climate, interest in this fine game may again be increasing.
 It is reported that according to the Austrian playing-card manufacturer Piatnik, sales of Tarokk cards in Hungary are currently around 3500 to 4000 packs per year.

 Players and equipment

 Tarokk is basically a game for four players, in that there are four active participants at a time.
 However it is common for five to play, the dealer sitting out of each hand (this allows time for dealer to organise drinks, dispose of them, and so on).
 Like all tarot games it is a trick-taking game; the partnerships vary from hand to hand and are determined by a card called by the high bidder.